python-useful-helpers/exec-helpers/README.rst

     Python 3.11
     Python 3.12

-.. note:: Old pythons: For Python 2.7 and PyPy use versions 1.x.x, python 3.4 use versions 2.x.x, python 3.5 and PyPy 3.5 use versions 3.x.x

 This package includes:

 * `SSHClient` - historically the first one helper, which used for SSH connections.